-Easter Time in Greece
+Easter in Greece Traditions

 Greek Orthodox Calendar

-The Catholic and Protestant Churches follow the Gregorian calendar, which was introduced by Pope Gregory XIII in 1582 and replaced the Julian calendar.
+This happens because the Greek Church uses the Greek Orthodox calendar, which is based on the Julian calendar.
+The Catholic and Protestant Churches follow the Gregorian calendar.
+This was introduced by Pope Gregory XIII in 1582 and replaced the Julian calendar.

 Greek religious fasting is very close to a vegan diet.
 In fact, people are supposed to give up the pleasures of the flesh, and you can interpret this any way you want!
 However, for some undetermined reason seafood (but not fish) is allowed.
 We call these foods nistisima and you might even see this word in a special restaurant menu.

 The longest consecutive period of fasting is Lent, the seven weeks before Easter, which add up to a total of 48 days.
 Lent begins on Clean Monday, a public holiday celebrated throughout the country with feasts of Lent foods and flying kites.
 On certain days, like the Greek Independence / Annunciation Day, fish can be eaten.

 If you are finding all this a little strange, remember that this is Greece.
 Our culture and traditions are quite unique!

 Apart from fasting, there are numerous other Orthodox Easter traditions in Greece.
 Many of them are related to church attendance and customs.

 Special church services begin on the Friday after Clean Monday.
 Unique hymns and liturgies are recited, related to Jesus and Orthodoxy.
 These special masses continue throughout Lent.